 Having a low credit utilization ratio will help to lower your overall credit score.
 This means that if you have a credit card with a zero balance, keeping it open and not using it could benefit you.

-At CreditNinja, we recommend keeping these cards open.
-Anything you can do to raise your credit score is usually a wise decision.
-But what about if you have no credit?
-Learn more about that here and other topics like spending, budgeting, and credit cards in the CreditNinja Dojo!
+At CreditNinja, we recommend keeping these cards open—as long as you can use your credit cards wisely.
+Learn more about topics like spending, budgeting, and credit cards in the CreditNinja Dojo!

 References: